kochoa76/kochoa76.github.io/_posts/2018-10-22-javascript_trip_ups_-_hoisting_and_scope.markdown

 // => 6
 ```

 I helps me to think of Scope Chain as a friendly ally -- it *wants* to find the answer for you.
-In the line below Scope Chain sees return secondVar which is easily accessible within the secondFunc() function and then it sees firstVar, since Scope Chain can't find the variable declared with secondFunc() it will search upwards into the scope chain or outerscope.
-Immediately, it sees firstFunc() with a firstVar variable declaration and the Chain is satisfied.
-Once it encounters globalVar it repeats the same process.
+In the line below Scope Chain sees return `secondVar` which is easily accessible within the `secondFunc()` function and then it sees `firstVar`, since Scope Chain can't find the variable declared with `secondFunc()` it will search upwards into the scope chain or outerscope.
+Immediately, it sees `firstFunc()` with a `firstVar` variable declaration and the Chain is satisfied.
+Once it encounters `globalVar` it repeats the same process.

 ```
  function secondFunc () {